tomm1998/airlines/README.md

-a small exercixe of a coding challenge for a frontend developer position
+an exercise of a coding challenge for a frontend developer position

 ## Install and run